WickedFlame/MeasureMap/docs/index.md

 .NET Benchmarking made simple

-Measuremap is a lightweight assembly that allows profiling and benchmarking code.
+MeasureMap is a lightweight assembly that allows profiling and benchmarking code.

 ## Profiling
 The Profiler is used to test the performance of code.